Multi-Attribute Proportional Representation: Computing Multi-Attribute Rules

 \end{proof}

-Lemma~\ref{lemma:transformToBinary} has interesting implications---first shows that the transformed instance has the has the same perfect committees as the original instance; then it shows how to obtain additive approximation guarantees for arbitrary domains having guarantees for the problem restricted to binary domains, for different loss functions.
+\autoref{prop:transformToBinary} has interesting implications---first, it shows that the transformed instance has the same perfect committees, and the same optimal Hamilton committees as the original instance; then it shows how to obtain approximation guarantees for \textsc{OptimalHamiltonRepresentation} for arbitrary domains having guarantees for the problem restricted to binary domains, which will be useful in \autoref{ComputingHamilton}.